Ethereum-Phunks/ethereumphunks.com/tic-protocol.md

-# EVMC (EVM Comments) Protocol Specification
+# TIC (Transaction Inscribed Comments) Protocol Specification

 ## Overview
-EVMC is a child protocol built on top of [Ethscriptions](https://docs.ethscriptions.com/) that enables on-chain commenting capabilities through Ethereum transaction calldata.
+TIC is a child protocol built on top of [Ethscriptions](https://docs.ethscriptions.com/) that enables on-chain commenting capabilities through Ethereum transaction calldata.
 It provides a standardized way to associate comments with blockchain entities such as addresses, transaction hashes, or other on-chain identifiers.
 Comments can be nested and replied to by setting the topic to the hash of the parent comment.

 ## Protocol Rules

 ### 1. Data Structure
 Comments must be formatted as JSON and encoded as a data URL with the following MIME type:
-`data:message/vnd.evmc+json`
+`data:message/vnd.tic+json`

 ### 2. Comment Object Schema